vishal-thenge/Snyk-Cloud-Demo/README.md

 ## Cleanup

-To delete the environment from Snyk Cloud, use the following command:
+To delete the environment from Snyk Cloud use the UI or the following command:

 ```
 curl -X DELETE \